Tom Lloyd-Evans: Biography

 In 1974, the Radcliffe Observatory was closed and the staff transferred to the newly-formed South African Astronomical Observatory (SAAO).
 At the new site, Lloyd-Evans focused his studies on variable stars, carbon stars, and planetary nebulae.
 He took a four-month sabbatical to the Anglo-Australian Observatory in 1980.
 In 1981, he collaborated with Ian Glass to demonstrate a period-luminosity relationship for Mira variables in the Large Magellanic Cloud (LMC), a dwarf galaxy only observable in detail from the Southern Hemisphere.
 He joined with an international team to study polycyclic aromatic hydrocarbons in aging stars of the LMC.

 Lloyd-Evans developed a number of interests outside astronomy, including archaeology and botany.
 Among his physical pursuits were hill-walking and scuba diving, incorporating underwater photography in the latter.
 He met his future wife Marlene while pursuing an interest in Scottish country dancing.
 They were married in December 1985, and would have a son Robert and a daughter Anne.
 Marlene was a science teacher who worked in St. Andrews.

 During his career, Lloyd-Evans had at least 116 papers published in international refereed journals, and frequently collaborated with other astronomers.
 He was made an honorary member of the Astronomical Society of Southern Africa in April 1956 and served as president during 1991–1992.
 Lloyd-Evans retired from the SAAO in March 2001, then departed for Scotland in June.
-At Nottingham University, he was made a Special Lecturer in the School of Chemistry until 2007.
+At the University of Nottingham, he was made a Special Lecturer in the School of Chemistry until 2007.
 To continue his interest in astronomy, he set up a private observatory with a 14 inch Meade reflector.
 In 2004, the University of St. Andrews provided him a lectureship and office space.
 He died 12 June 2014.